 Terms of the deal were not disclosed.

-Maverick currently owns four commercial casinos in Nevada, three in Colorado and 23 card rooms in Washington, working with tribal enterprises.
+Maverick currently owns four commercial casinos in Nevada, three in Colorado and 23 card rooms in Washington.

 Jeremy Weinstein, chief marketing officer for Maverick, said the company intends to capture players with twice-daily tournaments and the lowest rake — the commission paid to the casino on games — on the Strip.